 Location: Te Ihutai/Avon-Heathcote Estuary and the lower Ōtākaro/Avon and Ōpāwaho/Heathcote rivers, Ōtautahi/Christchurch

 People have long gathered fish and shellfish from Te Ihutai/Avon-Heathcote Estuary and the rivers that feed it – but in a city environment, is that wild kai actually safe to eat?
-Since 2008, Environment Canterbury has commissioned EOS Ecology to help answer that question, testing the levels of contaminants in the fish and shellfish that people are most likely to harvest from the estuary and the lower Ōtākaro/Avon and Ōpāwaho/Heathcote rivers.
-What began as a heavy-metals survey repeated every two years has matured into a broader food-safety programme, now run on a five-yearly cycle (most recently in 2025), with the results published as public Environment Canterbury reports.
+Since 2008, Environment Canterbury (ECan) has commissioned EOS Ecology to help answer that question, testing the levels of contaminants in the fish and shellfish that people are most likely to harvest from the estuary and the lower Ōtākaro/Avon and Ōpāwaho/Heathcote rivers.
+What began as a heavy-metals survey repeated every two years has matured into a broader food-safety programme, now run on a five-yearly cycle (most recently in 2025), with the results published as public-friendly reports.

 The picture that emerges is nuanced, and that nuance is the point.
 In recent surveys the heavy metals and PCBs in fish and shellfish sat at safe levels for eating, but E. coli in estuary shellfish was widely variable and, at some sites, exceeded food-safety limits – a reminder that gathered shellfish can be unsafe at certain places and times, particularly after sewage overflows or heavy rain.
-EOS Ecology pairs this rigorous sampling and analysis with the science interpretation that makes it useful: engaging, plain-language reports that explain where contaminants come from, what the results mean, and whether the kai is safe to eat, which Environment Canterbury then shares with the wider community.
+EOS Ecology pairs this sampling and analysis with the science communication that makes it useful: engaging, plain-language reports that explain where contaminants come from, what the results mean, and whether the kai is safe to eat, which ECan then shares with the wider community.
 It is monitoring with a direct public-good purpose – turning careful contaminant data into clear guidance that helps people make safe decisions about the food they gather.

 Wastewater Discharge Shellfish Monitoring